Non-VA Resources for Student Veterans and School Administrators

 - America's Career Info Net - Information source for Career Decisions, National and state-by-state labor market data.
 Employment trends, wages and more.

 - College Navigator - This website from the U.S. Department of Education helps you find a college that fits your needs.
 It contains detailed information on public and private colleges throughout the nation.

 - VA Guard & Reserve Page - This website shows all the benefits VA offers to National Guard and Reserve members.

-Handout: Federal Interagency Academic Credentialing for Service Members Task Force – Comprised of representatives from VA and the Departments of Education and Defense, the Task Force is dedicated to increasing awareness of promising practices and policies that promote awarding of academic credit at institutions of higher education for prior military training and experience.
+- Federal Interagency Academic Credentialing Service Members Task Force – Comprised of representatives from VA and the Departments of Education and Defense, the Task Force is dedicated to increasing awareness of promising practices and policies that promote awarding of academic credit at institutions of higher education for prior military training and experience.
 Read more to learn about how this will impact your institution and what you can do to help support this work.